-In the opinion of the Directors, the Trust is not a reporting entity.
+In the opinion of the Directors, the Trust is not a reporting entity as there are no users dependent on general purpose financial reports.
 The financial statements of the Trust have been prepared as special purpose financial statements for the sole purpose of fulfilling the requirements of the Trust Deed dated 10 May 2012.

 The financial report is presented in Australian dollars which is the Trust's functional and presentation currency.

 Significant accounting policies applied in the preparation of the financial statements are set out in note 9.